 Treatment of Incompletes, Withdrawals, Repetitions, Non-Credit Remedial Courses, Second Degrees, and First-time SAP Problems

 - Classes with incomplete grades or any other grade other than A, A-, B+, B, B-, C+, C, C-, D+, D, D-, P, or W are treated as a failing grade in the SAP GPA calculation.
 All courses on the student's transcript count as credit hours attempted toward both pace and maximum timeframe.

 - Only grades of D- or better are considered completed hours in the quantitative standards for progress.
 Withdrawals and letter grades of ‘F’ are included in the attempted hours.

 - A repeated class is counted in the quantitative standards each time hours are attempted and one for completed hours.
 The highest grade earned will be used in calculating the GPA.

 - A student may take six hours of non-credit remedial courses along with for-credit classes.
 Remedial courses do not count as credit toward the student’s degree.
-GPA and remedial credit hours are included in the semester totals but not in the cumulative total on the students transcript.
+The remedial course GPA and credit hours are included in the semester totals on the student's transcript, but not in the cumulative totals.
 Non-credit remedial courses are included in the total attempted hours, total earned hours, and the cumulative GPA for Satisfactory Academic Progress purposes.